 Now imagine how each of these doshas reacts.
 For the Vata nature individual who is frightened by life, they see a need to escape into busyness, the heart of Vata neuroses.
 The faster they go, the less they think about their fear.
 The foods they eat increase the likelihood that they will be fast and light and ready to escape at a moment’s notice.

 This is our human nature and it is rooted in unconsciousness, a lack of desire to see the world as it really is.
 When we begin to wake up to the reality that we can choose our reaction in any situation, we take the first steps towards true control over our minds and bodies.
-If we could wave a magic wand and leave behind all of our unhealthy habits and replace them all in a moment with healthy ones, there would be no disease, but the human animal is fallible.
+If we could wave a magic wand and leave behind all of our unhealthy habits and replace them all in a moment with healthy ones, there would be no disease, but the human-animal is fallible.
 We want what we want when we want it.
-Our senses scream for that which makes us feel good in the moment and we cringe from that which causes us to delay gratification.
+Our senses scream for that which makes us feel good at the moment and we cringe from that which causes us to delay gratification.
 We are goaded in this pursuit by advertisements that promise us better looks, better sex, and better lives.
 We pursue these regardless of the fact that we are really setting ourselves up for unhappiness and disease.
-We do not envision the price that these choices make on the body, mind and emotions.
+We do not envision the price that these choices make on the body, mind, and emotions.

 When a person comes to an Ayurvedic practitioner, she is ready to make some changes.
-The life is no longer making her feel good, it is making her sick.
+Life is no longer making her feel good, it is making her sick.
 She wants peace of mind and to stop investing in the doshic mask she has been wearing all her life.
 She wants to be free of Vata, Pitta, Kapha.
 To begin the process of stopping will demand control of the mind and of the body.
 Control of the mind is impossible if I don’t also stop throwing the dosha out of balance by the foods I’m taking in or the ways in which I’m taking them.

-For Pitta dosha, foods that are hot and spicy or those that fuel intensity serve to keep the mind in its uber-focused, over-analytical, hyper-critical state.
+For Pitta dosha, foods that are hot and spicy or those that fuel intensity serve to keep the mind in its user-focused, over-analytical, hyper-critical state.
 By taking cooling foods and beverages, the body stays cool, the blood stays cool and the mind cools down.
-This allows the Pitta nature person to look at the big picture and do what they really want to do: be productive, efficient and successful.
+This allows the Pitta nature person to look at the big picture and do what they really want to do: be productive, efficient, and successful.
 Pittas do not wish to be angry, it is their default when they are driven out of balance by unconscious choices to feed the fire in their bellies.

 Kapha dosha becomes stuck in its rut when it resists the flow of life.
-Familiar foods and activities become routines that no longer serve them, but they are ill equipped to step out of their comfort zone and pursue change.
+Familiar foods and activities become routines that no longer serve them, but they are ill-equipped to step out of their comfort zone and pursue change.
 By minimizing the foods that slow digestion, the Kapha begins to feel lighter.
-This lightness of body leads to a lightness of mind as well.
+This lightness of the body leads to a lightness of mind as well.
 By including movement in the mix, the Kapha begins to see the joy that is surrounding them in this ever-changing life.
 They can miss what they have lost and still be in full gratitude for what they have.